ptarmiganlabs/butler-docs/content/en/docs/about/use cases/_index.md

 This can for example be used to allow end users to start an Extract-Transform when they (the user) need refreshed data.

 More info [here](/docs/examples/start-task-from-rest/).

+## Start reload tasks via REST API based on task tags or custom properties

+Using tags and/or custom properties to identify what tasks should be started can be easier than having to know the tasks IDs.
+This both makes it easier for 3rd party systems to start Qlik Sense tasks and easier for Sense admins to manage which tasks should be startable by 3rd party systems.

+More info TODO

 ## Trigger full/partial app reloads from load script or upstream systems